Another-Soul/resource.lua/README.md

 # API
 `Resource.new(name, amount, maxAmount)`\
-Creates a new resource with an optional maxAmount hardcap and registers it.
+Creates a new resource and registers it.
 ___
 `*resname:add(value)`\
 Increases the resource’s amount.